 - Consider local support for your relatives if you are at a distance.
 Personal assistants are able to help with a variety tasks from personal care to taking your loved one shopping.
 Try your local authority websites.

-Thinking about you:
+Thinking about you at midlife:

 - Give yourself a time slot each day when you are allowed to worry about things.
 Otherwise try hard to give yourself a break and keep from going over the same issues in your mind.